gauravkhatik/Recipe/README.md

 <b>The Recipe Sharing Platform is a web application designed for food enthusiasts to create, share, and manage recipes seamlessly.
 Built using the MERN stack (MongoDB, Express.js, React.js, and Node.js), this platform provides a dynamic and interactive experience for users who want to explore and contribute recipes.</b></br>

 <b>Key Features</b>
-✅ User Authentication: Secure login and registration using JWT or OAuth.
+<br> User Authentication: Secure login and registration using JWT or OAuth.
-✅ Recipe Management: Users can create, update, delete, and view recipes.
+<br> Recipe Management: Users can create, update, delete, and view recipes.
-✅ Real-Time Updates: Instant changes reflected using WebSockets or Firebase.
+<br> Real-Time Updates: Instant changes reflected using WebSockets or Firebase.
-✅ Search & Filters: Find recipes based on ingredients, categories, or user ratings.
+<br> Search & Filters: Find recipes based on ingredients, categories, or user ratings.
-✅ Image Upload: Cloud-based storage for recipe images.
+<br> Image Upload: Cloud-based storage for recipe images.
-✅ User Interaction: Likes, comments, and ratings for recipes.</br>
+<br> User Interaction: Likes, comments, and ratings for recipes.</br>

 <b>Technology Stack</b>
 Frontend: React.js, Redux, TailwindCSS